Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

 # Here is the breakdown of each story I completed

 We began the sprint on Monday the 22nd of January.
 We had the first day to get familiar with the project, then we began on the actual stories.
 We had until Friday the next week to complete our stories.
 Below are the details of each story I did.
+Keep in mind for color styling that I had to stay within the site colors prescribed for me by the project manager.

 ## Create model and scaffolding